changliaotong/BotMatrix/src/BotWorker/docs/moderation.md

 - Blacklisted users cannot send messages in the group and will be automatically kicked when added
 - Graylisted users are subject to additional moderation checks
 - When a user is blacklisted, they will be automatically kicked from the group
+- Dangerous operations such as clearing blacklist/whitelist require a 3-digit numeric confirmation code sent by the bot